wp-plugins/oik/trunk/readme.txt

 * oik-blocks to create Artisteer style blocks within your pages, posts and even widgets
 * oik-button-shortcodes to provide call-to-action button style links for Artisteer themes
 * oik-email-signature to help generate an email signature file for all your email messages
-* oik-paypal-shortcodes to provide PayPal buttons,
+* oik-paypal-shortcodes to provide PayPal buttons
 * oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
 * oik-tides - shortcode for tide times in the UK